Lake Victoria (New South Wales)

 Lake Victoria, a naturally occurring shallow freshwater lake of the Murray catchment and part of the Murray–Darling basin, is located in the western Riverina region of south western New South Wales, Australia.

-The lake is located approximately 60 km downstream of the junction of the Murray and Darling rivers and draws its flow from Frenchmans Creek, an anabranch of the Murray above Lock 9.
+The lake is approximately 60 km downstream of the junction of the Murray and Darling rivers and draws its flow from Frenchmans Creek, an anabranch of the Murray above Lock 9.
 The lake feeds back to the Murray River below Lock 7 via Rufus River.

 The lake's capacity was increased in the 1920s when an embankment was constructed and regulators were installed to control the release of water.
 It provides a storage of water to manage the regulated release of agreed minimum flows down the Murray into South Australia.
 Even though Lake Victoria is in New South Wales, it is operated by SA Water, the South Australian water authority, on behalf of River Murray Water, a division of the Murray-Darling Basin Commission.

 When full, the lake holds 677 GL, covers an area of 12,200 ha, and has a maximum depth of about 5.5 m.

+Geography

+Climate

+Lake Victoria has a subtropical semi-arid climate (Köppen: BSh) with very hot, slightly wetter summers and mild, very dry winters.
+Extreme temperatures ranged from 47.8 C on 21 January 1912 to -3.9 C on 6 June 1982.
+The wettest recorded day was 26 February 1939 with 97.5 mm of rainfall.